Samsung/tizen-docs/docs/platform/what-is-tizen/overview.md

   <img src="media/about_tizen_7.png" alt="Connectivity Standards" width="600"/>

 - **Services leveraging multiple devices' capabilities**: Tizen provides easy ways of implementing services which work on multiple devices.
-For services on multiple devices, Tizen provides methods for discovering services among connected devices and communicating each other in efficient way.
+For services on multiple devices, Tizen provides methods for discovering services among connected devices and communicating with each other in an efficient way.
 It is not bounded to Tizen-powered devices.
 Cross platform APIs are available for Tizen-Android inter-working.
 For AI services, Tizen provides a framework for offloading AI inference computation to connected high-end devices.
 Even when a device doesn't have enough computing power to run AI models, a service can find alternative device to run the model among connected devices.
 By this feature every Tizen devices will be able to run AI services by leveraging peer's capability.